BACHELOR OF APPLIED ARTS AND SCIENCES

 The Bachelor of Applied Arts and Sciences BAAS degree is designed to offer students with workforce education, vocational-technical training and/or professional experience in occupational fields the opportunity to obtain a baccalaureate degree.
 Such experienced professional/vocational students may obtain credit toward this degree via regionally accredited college-level course work and/or certain types of professional and educational training.
 Students who pursue the degree are required to complete the academic core requirements, thirty-six hours of advanced credit that is complementary to the vocational-technical or professional area, and any additional hours necessary to meet the 120-hour university requirement as stated in the catalog.

 Before a student can be admitted, the student must arrange an interview with the Director or Assistant Director of the BAAS Program.

 BAAS students are limited to not more than twenty-five percent of their total semester credit hours in courses transferable to a program in a school of business and not more than fifteen semester credit hours in business school courses completed at Midwestern State University.
 However, students may select a minor in Business Administration with the approval of the Dean of the Dillard College of Business Administration.

 Students currently enrolled at Midwestern State University in a designated degree program who satisfy the intent of the mission statement and have at least a 2.75 g.p.a. will be allowed to transfer to the BAAS degree program.
-Exceptions to this policy will be considered on an individual basis by the BAAS Advisory Committee.
-In such cases, the student must submit to the committee an application accompanied by a letter of recommendation from an advisor in the student’s current major.
+Exceptions to this policy will be considered on an individual basis by the BAAS Director.
+In such cases, the student must submit to the BAAS Director a petition letter accompanied by a letter of recommendation from an advisor in the student’s current major.